E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: Related Work

 \subsection{Multi-task Learning}

 Multi-task learning (MTL) \cite{caruana1993multitask,ruder2017overview} involves the simultaneous learning of multiple tasks through parameter sharing.
 Prior approaches involve manually crafting the architecture, wherein the bottom layers of a model are shared across tasks \cite{bragman2019stochastic, kokkinos2017ubernet}.
 Some approaches tailor the architecture based on task affinity \cite{vandenhende2019branched}, while others utilize techniques such as Neural Architecture Search \cite{ahn2019deep,bragman2019stochastic,sun2020adashare} or routing networks \cite{rosenbaum2017routing} to autonomously discern sharing patterns and determine the architecture.
 An alternative method typically combines task-specific objectives into a weighted sum \cite{kendall2018multi,chen2018gradnorm,luong2015multi}.
 In addition, most approaches (e.g. \cite{desideri2012mutiple,liu2021conflict,liu2021towards,navon2022multi,yu2020gradient}) aim to mitigate the effects of conflicting or dominating gradients.
 The approach of explicit gradient modulation \cite{liu2021towards,navon2022multi,yu2020gradient,senushkin2023independent}, has demonstrated superior performance in resolving conflicts between task gradients by substituting conflicting gradients with modified, non-conflicting gradients.

-Inspired by the above multimodal learning methods, we introduce a gradient matrix task-alignment method to align the orthogonal components contained in image fusion and object detection tasks thereby effectively eliminating the inherent optimization barrier that exists between two tasks.
+Inspired by the above multimodal learning methods, we introduce a Gradient Matrix Task-Alignment method to align the orthogonal components contained in image fusion and object detection tasks thereby effectively eliminating the inherent optimization barrier that exists between two tasks.